 6 Tax Minimizing Strategies for End of Year Returns

+Tax minimizing strategies are a surefire way to help minimize stress in tax season.
 It’s been said, “People who complain about taxes can be divided into two classes: men and women.”
 We all can respect the idea of taxes and our patriotic duty, but we also would feel just as patriotic by paying a little less.
-This article will help think through some tax theme and look at five ways to minimize those taxes in 2022.
+In this article we help you to think through some end-of-year tax issues and look at 6 tax minimizing strategies to help reduce those stress levels.

 Contributions limits will vary based on age and the type of plan you contribute to.
 For 401(k) and 403(b) plans the IRS increased the contribution amount to $20,500 for 2022.
 The catch-up contribution for participants aged 50 and older remains $6,500.

 You might also consider making charitable gifts to loved ones.
 For 2022, you may gift $16,000 per person to as many people as you like without being subject to gift tax and IRS filings.
 This would reduce the value of your estate.

 If you don’t have a Retirement Plan through work, you should consider funding a traditional IRA, or a Roth IRA.
 By funding a Traditional IRA you may receive a tax break by contributing up to $6,000 ($7,000 for those 50 and older) in 2022.
 You may be able to deduct some or all of your traditional IRA contribution from taxable income, depending on your income.